cjlee112/pygr/doc/rest/tutorials/worldbase.rst

   constructed, when large downloaded datasets are initialized.
 Currently, this is used by :class:`cnestedlist.NLMSA`.

+A Warning about Security
+^^^^^^^^^^^^^^^^^^^^^^^^

+Worldbase uses Python's standard mechanism for saving and retrieving data, called **pickling**.
+Strictly speaking,
+Python pickling is not secure.
+In particular, you should not unpickle data provided by someone else unless you trust the data not to contain attempted security exploits.
+Because Python unpickling has access to ``import``, it theoretically has the potential to access system calls and possibly execute malicious code on your computer.
+Python has made efforts to plug known security holes in the unpickling process; for example, unpickling will refuse to call any function that has not been specifically marked as safe for unpickling (i.e. that it has no potential for executing commands supplied by the pickle data).
+But it should not be considered secure.

+Future versions of Pygr will build in a foundation of digital signatures and networks-of-trust (based on GPG) so that for every pickle it is possible to verify who produced it and that no changes have been introduced since they signed it.

+For the moment we advise that you not point your ``WORLDBASEPATH`` at sources that you do not have a good reason to trust.

 Older material still to be revised
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^